selrond/next-react-app/README.md

 By using Next.js toolchain you can get the same benefits as CRA gives you, only without the caveats.

+Plus you get:

+- ability to [prerender & export](https://nextjs.org/docs/advanced-features/static-html-export) your react app as static HTML website (great for SEO)
+- a clear path to [Server-Side Rendering](https://nextjs.org/docs/basic-features/pages#server-side-rendering) should you need it

+and much more

 For more information, I highly recommend reading [Replacing Create React App with the Next.js CLI](https://gist.github.com/tannerlinsley/65ac1f0175d79d19762cf06650707830)

 ## Getting started